SunPower Maxeon 3 395W Solar Panel Deep Dive, What Makes It Different

 Module efficiency is a measure of how effectively the panel converts sunlight into electricity.
 At 22.3%, the Maxeon 3 395W sits above most typical 395W panels, which often land closer to 18% to 20%.

 Where this becomes meaningful is in space-constrained installations.
 If you have limited roof area on a home, a commercial building, or a project with design constraints, higher watts per square metre can increase total system output without expanding the footprint.
+This is one of the reasons higher-efficiency commercial solar panels are often specified for warehouses, offices and rooftops where usable space is limited.

 Temperature performance in Australian conditions